Research In Action

 - Consider getting behind-the-wheel training with a professional.
 (Click here for tips on how to choose a driving school.)

 - Designate an experienced licensed adult driver or two to supervise your early driving until both of you feel comfortable with your driving performance in many different driving environments – types of roads, traffic and weather conditions, and times of day.
-This involves more than 50 hours of adult-supervised practice.
+This involves more than 50 hours of adult-supervised practice all all types of driving environments and at night.
 (Click here to learn more.)

 - Follow supervised practice with independent driving under less risky conditions before you drive in higher risk conditions.
 And continue to enlist a licensed adult to ride along as a passenger to support safe driving behaviors and to provide guidance in difficult driving situations.
 (Click here to learn more.)